corbinlilya/M5.2-Lab/README.md

 dependencies.
 It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.

+## Accessibility Lab Answers

+### Color Contrast
+Using the online tool in the reading, https://webaim.org/resources/contrastchecker/, using the background color hex #008000, and text color #2a2a2a.

+These colors gave a ratio of 1.18:1, which failed every contrast test.
+To fix this, we can change the background to white and keep the text color.

+### Semantic HTML

 ## Getting Started

 To get started, clone this repository and run the following commands: